 Our range of spare parts and accessories to suit Off Road Drift II Go Karts.
 A variety of parts for many models of Go Karts

-Note this is for a BLUE coloured Go Kart
+Note this for a BLACK coloured Go Kart with latest EPA engine

-270 cc 9 horse power 4 stroke engine with wet clutch, Hydraulic Disc brakes, Foot pedal controls, Front independent suspension with air shock absorbers, 7 inch tubeless tyres all round, 3 point Harness seat belt, Chain drive, Maximum speed approx. 55 klm the engine can be governed to reduce top speed.
-GK270N.
-This kart comes with the Extension frame which gives an extra 140 mm extra leg room Please contact me for a freight Quote at 0402229355 or email@example.com or the Kart can be collected from our Store
+270cc 9 horse power 4 stroke engine with wet clutch, Hydraulic Disc brakes, Foot pedal controls, Front independent suspension with air shock absorbers, 7 inch tubeless tyres all round, 3 point Harness seat belt, Chain drive, Maximum speed approx. 55 klms the engine can be governed to reduce top speed.
+GK270N This kart comes with the extension frame which gives an approx extra 140 mm extra leg room Please contact me for a freight Quote at 0402229355 or firstname.lastname@example.org or the Kart can be collected from our Store

 The box dimensions are 120 cm x 98 cm x 62 cm 120 kg